Supreme Court Rules Anti-Abortion Centers Can Limit Options They Present To Women

 The Supreme Court ruled Tuesday that “crisis pregnancy centers” in California do not have to provide women with information about state-funded contraception or abortion.
 These centers are typically religion-based and are opposed to abortion because of their faith.
 The law under consideration is the California Reproductive Freedom, Accountability, Comprehensive Care, and Transparency Act, also known as the FACT Act.
 ABC News reports that the law requires licensed centers operated by abortion opponents post notices that inform a woman that California provides free or low-cost abortions, contraception, and prenatal care.
 The notices must be available in a total of 13 languages.

 In a 5-4 decision, Justice Clarence Thomas wrote that forcing the staff of these centers is a violation of the First Amendment because it runs counter to their faith.
 He also stated that requiring notices in 13 languages is burdensome to the centers.
-Justice Anthony M. Kennedy wrote in his opinion that,

-“Governments must not be allowed to force persons to express a message contrary to their deepest convictions.
+Justice Anthony M. Kennedy wrote in his opinion that, “Governments must not be allowed to force persons to express a message contrary to their deepest convictions.
 Freedom of speech secures freedom of thought and belief.
 This law imperils those liberties.”

-The New York Times reports that in his letter of dissent, Justice Stephen G. Breyer stated that he believes the court is acting in an inconsistent manner, pointing to a prior ruling on a Pennsylvania case the court upheld a law requiring doctors who perform abortions to provide information about adoption to their patients.
+The New York Times reports that in his letter of dissent, Justice Stephen G. Breyer stated that he believes the court is acting in an inconsistent manner, pointing to a prior ruling on a Pennsylvania case that the court upheld a law requiring doctors who perform abortions to provide information about adoption to their patients.

 “If a state can lawfully require a doctor to tell a woman seeking an abortion about adoption services, why should it not be able, as here, to require a medical counselor to tell a woman seeking prenatal care or other reproductive health care about childbirth and abortion services?”